The supremacy of Iowa's scotcheroo

 Craving candy?
 Go on, have some!
 Here are just a few reasons why it's OK to indulge your sweet tooth.
 You're welcome.

 “It’s impossible to resist a scotcheroo,” said Darcy Dougherty Maulsby, an expert on Iowa’s culinary history.
-And they're hard to miss when they’re in season: Scotcheroos are infamous for peppering tables at birthday parties, graduation get-togethers and church potlucks.
+And they're hard to miss when they’re in season: Scotcheroos are infamous for peppering tables at birthday parties, graduation and holiday get-togethers and church potlucks.

 Like a Rice Krispies Treat on steroids, scotcheroos take the basic concept of the Krispies treat and candify it by adding peanut butter to the bar and a melted chocolate-and-butterscotch topping.